danfuzz/lactoserv/doc/development.md

 $
 ```

-There are also two tools which adjust source files to be in a standardized form:
+There are also some tools which adjust source files to be in a standardized
+form:

-* `ubik node-project fix-package-json` -- Derives intra-project dependencies
+* `ubik node-project fix-package-json` &mdash; Derives intra-project
-  from the actual source files, and updates each module's `package.json` to
+  dependencies from the actual source files, and updates each module's
-  match.
-It actually entirely rewrites the file with project-standard
+  `package.json` to match.
+It actually entirely rewrites the file with
-  boilerplate and formatting.
+  project-standard boilerplate and formatting.
+* `ubik node-project reflow-jsdoc` &mdash; Reflows (fixes line breaks on) all
+  the documentation comments in the source tree. **Note:** After running this,
+  please double-check the results before committing, as this tool might produce
+  results that indicate a need for it to be improved.
-* `ubik node-project sort-imports` -- Sorts and arranges `import` lines into a
+* `ubik node-project sort-imports` &mdash; Sorts and arranges `import` lines
-  project-standard form.
+  into a project-standard form.

 ### Testing